 On July 1, 2011, 298,000 common stock options were issued to employees under the 2009 Plan.
 These options vest at 25% per year starting on October 1, 2012 and each year thereafter through October 1, 2015.
 As long as the employee remains employed by the Company, these options will be exercisable upon vesting and remain exercisable through October 1, 2021.
 The Company used the Black-Scholes pricing model to estimate the fair value of the options of \$941,000 at time of grant.
-At September 30, 2013, \$474,000 of compensation expense remained to be expensed over the next two years.
+At September 30, 2015, the fair value of these options had been fully expensed.
 The following assumptions were used to determine the fair value of the stock options at time of grant: